 Professor Thomas studied at Trinity College Cambridge and the London Hospital Medical College graduating in 1982.
 He trained at The London, Royal Free, St Mark's and St Mary's Hospitals.
 He was a Clinical Research Fellow at the Imperial Cancer Research Fund and wrote his PhD thesis on 'Molecular analysis of the Adenomatous Polyposis Coli gene region'.
 In 1994 he was appointed consultant physician and gastroenterologist at St Mary's and senior lecturer in the Imperial Cancer Research Fund Colorectal Cancer Unit at St Mark's.
 In 2007 he was appointed chair of gastrointestinal genetics at Imperial.

-He heads the family cancer group at St Mark's which is now part of the CRUK Cancer Centre at Imperial.
+He heads the family cancer group at St Mark's.
 The aims of the group are to define the inherited predispositions to colorectal cancer and refine the management of familial risk.

 His principal research interests are in the fields of:

 Colonoscopic surveillance for familial risk of colorectal cancer

 Chemoprevention studies in familial colorectal cancer